AstroZzx/ScienceQuizGames./README.md

 This Is A Hidden way To Play Games (For Educational Purposes Only) (Do Your Work Please) Below Is The First Update Of ScienceQuizGames
-Dont Send Through Email or Give Out To Much
+Dont Send Through Email or Give Out Too Much

 Please credit ME if you fork!!!!!

+CAV NLMS LSMS USE NEW UPDATE SECTION!!!!
+(I need to clean out the other section)

 It would be best if you read everything below because some sites won't work for you so you'll have to try many.